MattMacMaster/Hangman/README.md

 ## Issues Encountered
-There seems to be no means of expanding or manipulating messagebox size
+- There seems to be no means of expanding or manipulating messagebox size - Left as is
-Bug: Keys remained disabled once new game was started
+- Bug: Keys remained disabled once new game was started - Fixed